DataLinkX/DataLinkX.github.io/pages/stanford.md

 #### Thinking at Stanford

+*The rule for mathematical/statistical modeling*.
+We always learn the world approximately, no one know what exactly is the rule underlying the system except the cases where we design it.
+So, when understand the phenomenon through modeling, do not be too rigorous/restrictive.
+The model should be mathematically tractable and the assumptions should be reasonable.
+So, reasonable assumptions => modeling, not too ideal, or, it is impossible to propose a model.
+The way to verify the model is to see whether the model explains the data in a reasonable way, i.e, does the model give some reasonable explanations on the phenomenon consistent with known facts.
+This is the rule for mathematical/statistical modeling.
+Simple models explain a lot!
+Just follow the background knowledge!

+*Researches on real Problems*.
 Methods are used for finding something new.
 In other words, if you find something interesting, the method can be not so rigorous.

-The goal of application research is to provide new methods for new applications/new findings.
-So the method is validated through your findings.

-The goal of theoretical research is to provide better understanding on the behavior of the method.
+ The goal of **application research** is to provide new findings by new/old methods.
+However, The goal of **theoretical research** is to provide better understanding on the behavior of the method.
 The theory is interesting if your results gives fundamental view on the method, usually, rate of convergence.
-Since computation cost is a main concern in statistics.
+Since computational cost is a main concern in statistics.

-Wing’s interests are 1) statistical modeling to understand the phenomenon; 2) rate of convergence of the MCMC algorithm; 3) computational methods for bayesian inference ( including density estimation, parameter estimation in the model ).

-I should do something special to show my own contribution to the scientific community, since people will evaluate you based on your works.
+**One should do something special to show his/her contribution to the scientific community, since people will evaluate you based on your works.**

-I should read many more papers to cultivate my own intuition on possible solutions to research problems.
-The style of wing’s research is to propose a general method and apply it to some real examples.
-That’s interesting.
-However, his early works were not so general.
-When he was a AP, he also focus on simple but meaningful problems to have many papers to be published.
-Now, he is not interested in this kind of work any more.
-I do not know whether it is good for me or not to be a Postdoc here for about two years.
-Maybe I should discuss with Prof. Fan for further suggestions.

-For application, you should only pay attention on the results, if you get the good results ( high performance/ higher accuracy on prediction/ higher accuracy on classification etc.) then it is a good method.

-For theoretical research, you should pay attention on the proof.
-You should prove the rate of convergence/ convergence of the algorithm.
-You should provide a better understanding on how the algorithm works.
-That’s the core of theoretical works.

-From Lasso to statistical research.
+#### Something about Lasso
 Lasso, a simple and efficient algorithm for variable selection in statistical applications, is a very fruitful research area.
 To sum up, there are seven main research area stimulated by Lasso, i.e, a simple paper leads to 7 different and meaningful research direction.
 If you find them and do some work, you will be famous.
 1. Extending the idea behind Lasso: Penalized likelihood leads to sparsity of estimated coefficients.
 SCAD, adaptive Lasso, graphical Lasso, MCP and sparse PCA are in this category.
 Sparsity is a special structure of the coefficients, 0 is a special number.
 So Lasso can be used to estimate structure identification: Group Lasso (GLM group lasso), penalized additive model, fused Lasso.
 2. Computational algorithm of Lasso: LARS, coordinate decent algorithm, QM algorithm.
 SCAD has good model selection property (consistency) but it is hard to be solved, which leads to MM algorithm for model selection, and onestep algorithm.